unap/person-list-demo/README.md

 Demo: http://wiz.fi/personlist/

+#### Notes:
-(Finnish Personal Identity Code validity is only checked with regex, not by checksum, so it will accept values that are of correct form but actually invalid.)
+- Finnish Personal Identity Code validity is only checked with regex, not by checksum, so it will accept values that are of correct form but not actually valid.
+- Only accepts people born between 1900-2100